 If you see incorrect information on your credit report, it is possible to dispute it and have it permanently removed.

-To do this, send a written request for verification to the credit reporting agency and send it certified with a notice of receipt.
-This ensures you know the agency received your request and you have a paper trail with a date to begin the countdown for removal.
+To do this, send a written request for verification to the credit bureau and send it via certified mail with return receipt.
+Sending a certified dispute letter ensures you know the agency received your request.
+It also gives you a paper trail with a date to begin the countdown for removal.

-Make sure you send separate dispute letters to each agency that has the information even if it is the exact same.
+Make sure you send separate dispute letters to each credit bureau reporting the information, even if it is the same.

-Not only are all of the credit reporting agencies separate entities, they also do not share information with each other.
-Even if you have the data removed from one report, it may stay on the other reports until you submit another request.
+Each credit reporting agency is a separate entity.
+They also generally do not share information with each other.
+Therefore, even if the data is removed from one credit report, it may stay on your other credit reports until you submit another request.

-Submitting an online dispute with a credit reporting agency may seem like the fast, easy way to get the results you want, but it may not work out in your favor.
+Submitting an online dispute with a credit bureau may seem like a fast, easy way to get the results you want, but it may not work out in your favor.

-It’s better to take longer to get the information removed permanently than to try to take a shortcut that won’t work over time.
+It’s better to take longer to get the information removed permanently from your credit report than to take a shortcut that won’t work.
 A temporary solution isn’t a real solution at all.
-It’s better to take a little longer for a permanent resolution that gives you the right results.
+Taking the time to do the dispute process correctly will give you the best results and a permanent resolution.